emmeryn/parking-lot/README.md

 # Parking Lot
-Solution attempted by Sue Zheng Hao.
+Solution attempted by Sue Zheng Hao for Gojek take-home test.

-# Introduction
+## Setup
+Install [Ruby](https://www.ruby-lang.org/en/documentation/installation/) if it is not already installed.
+Then run `./bin/setup` to setup and run the test suite.
+If there are any problems, please check the [Known Issues](#known-issues).

 ## Commands